grd349/PBjam/README.rst

 If you spot any bugs, have ideas for optimizing the code, want new nifty features, feel free to submit issues on the `GitHub repo <https://github.com/grd349/PBjam/issues>`_.

-Pull requests are also welcome, these will be reviewed by the main authors of the code before merging.
+If you wish to contribute to PBjam, create a fork, make the changes and create a pull requests.
+The update will be reviewed by the main authors before merging.

 Authors
 -------